weaimike/learngit/readme.txt

-Git is a free version system.
+Git is a distributed version control system.
-Git is a software.
+Git is a free software.
-hello test de vi oparation